-This course is designed for groups of three or more to discuss a book of your choice with the purpose of improving teaching skills and earning graduate-level professional development credit or CEUs.
+Designed for groups of three or more individuals who would like to get together to discuss a quality book, with the purpose of improving professional practice.

 Working with your peers in a study group gives you an excellent opportunity to learn faster, get new perspectives and make learning fun!
 Learning Circles is ideal for after-school planning, grade-level meetings, book clubs or other venues that encourage meaningful professional discussions.
-The courses are based on a book chosen by the participants in the group.Register Now
+The courses are based on a book chosen by the participants, using the guidelines and rubric provided in the syllabus.Register Now

 Up to 6 months to complete coursework

 Ways to Learn

 3 PDUs per courseGraduate Level Professional Development Credits

 Online and self-paced | Topic of Choice | Earn graduate level professional development credits

 - Choose the book.

 - Write an action plan.